Tutorial: Let the Database Do the Work

 Views

-Database views are representations derived from a base table or multiple tables within the database.
-Views are virtual and created at the runtime of the SQL statement.
-This returns the latest data since it is pulling the features from existing tables.
+Database views are representations derived from one or more base tables within a database.
+Views are virtual and created at runtime of the SQL statement.
+This returns the latest data, as it pulls features from existing tables.

-Materialized views are saved using disk space: these need to be refreshed to reflect any changes in the master table(s).
-In general, materialized views have faster reads since the view is not refreshed at run.
+Materialized views consume disk space; therefore, they need to be refreshed to reflect any changes in the master table(s).
+In general, materialized views have faster reads since they are not refreshed at runtime.
 Both Oracle and PostgreSQL have materialized views.
 SQL Server has indexed views.

 Index, Composite Index, and Spatial Index

 An index can provide faster data access when created on one or more columns in a table.
-Indices can be dropped or added and will not affect the table.
+Indices can be dropped or added without affecting the table.

 A composite index is created on multiple columns within a table.
 Composite indexes can be created based on the columns that are most frequently used in querying.

 Spatial indexes are created on tables with a spatial column.
-Spatial Indexes can be used to find objects that interact with geometry (i.e.- point, line, area) of interest.
+Spatial Indexes can be used to find objects that interact with the geometry (i.e., point, line, area) of interest.

 Articles